-Carter sensei continued to assist the Chief Instructor Mills sensei and Sergent sensei, teaching at the Honbu dojo and a second dojo within the association.
-Remaining with his sensei until August 1997, after re-assessing his position, his future goals and ambitions, he decided to resign from the association to concentrate on his own dojo.
+Remaining with Mills sensei and Sergent sensei until August 1997, after re-assessing his position, his future goals and ambitions, he decided to concentrate on his own dojo.

-Carter sensei states that; "Through our karate training we strive to improve ourselves, to be better than we were yesterday.
-To protect our family and friends, through principles and technique, etiquette, discipline, hard training and the continuation of our learning.
+Carter sensei states that; "Through our karate training we strive to improve ourselves.
+To have the ability to protect ourselves, our family and friends, through principles and technique, with good etiquette, discipline, hard training and the continuation of our learning.
 To practice and follow the way of karate is a life long study, a journey of self-discovery and improvement."

 In September 2000 Carter sensei became a member of the Shito-Ryu International Karate-Do Kai, under Mabuni Kenzo Soke, the son of the founder of Shito-Ryu karate, Mabuni Kenwa (1889-1952), as his official UK representative and senior instructor for England, in Seito (pure/original) Shito-Ryu.
 (Carter sensei is no longer a member of this association)

-Carter sensei has also trained with many of the top Japanese and Okinawan karate instructors who visited the UK and Europe over the last five decades.
 One of the highlights of his karate career was being promoted by Mabuni Kenzo Soke in Japan.
 After Mabuni Kenzo Soke passed away in 2005, Carter sensei continued to visit dojo, attend seminars and courses with many Okinawan and Japanese masters, both home and abroad.
+He has also trained with many of the top Japanese and Okinawan karate instructors who visited the UK and Europe over the last five decades.